-picnicerror.net is a personal blog for me to post various ideas, thoughts and discoveries through both my day to day work in marketing technology and general hobbies and interests.
+picnicerror.net is a personal blog where I post various ideas, thoughts and discoveries through both my day to day work in marketing technology and general hobbies and interests.

-The technology content will cover all sorts of things, but mainly Amazon Web Services, SQL Server and Business Intelligence, Big Data, Data visualisation and analysis, as well as pretty much anything that grabs my interest.
-Working for a marketing company, a lot of my work also encompasses working with various analytics packages and marketing tools, so you’re likely to see some posts about discoveries in that area too.
+The technology content covers all sorts of things, but mainly Amazon Web Services, SQL Server and Business Intelligence, Big Data, Data visualisation and analysis, as well as pretty much anything that grabs my interest.
+Working for a marketing company, a lot of my work also encompasses working with various analytics packages and marketing tools, so you may see some posts about discoveries in that area too.

 I started out in web development before discovering that working with data was so much more fun.
 Through using SQL Server as storage for .NET websites, I found my way to Business Intelligence, and eventually ended up working with AWS, which is my main area of work these days.

 In terms of personal interests and hobbies, you’ll see content covering topics such as football (soccer to the unenlightened), NFL and anything else that I think’s worth sharing.
-I was also running a separate site called picnicerror Gaming but have decided to consolidate everything here under the main site so there’s less administration for me.
+I was also running a separate site called picnicerror gaming but have decided to consolidate everything here under the main site so there’s less admin.